wperels/custom-modules/sites/all/modules/contrib/gmap3_tools/README.txt

 Download module and place it in your contributed module folder.
-There is no need to enable this module but you will need to clear module list cache so Drupal can pick path gmap3_tools module - visit admin module list page for this.
+There is no need to enable this module but you will need to clear module list cache so Drupal can pick path of gmap3_tools module - visit admin module list page for this.

 HOW TO USE IT